reveurmichael/machine_learning/Readme.md

 Materials to read before test:
 - all jupyter notebooks for  lectures and exercises

+Test (30 min):
+- Neural network implementation from scratch (2/2)
 - **Math**: backpropagation algorithm
 - **History/Culture**: Major Research and Application breakthroughs of deep learning in recent years

-Test (30 min):
-- Neural network implementation from scratch (2/2)
-- Some math

 ## Exercise sessions (Wednesday)